r9y9/MelGeneralizedCepstrums.jl/README.md

 end
 ```

-where `x` is a input windowed signal, `order` is a order of cepstrum and `α` is a frequency warping parameter.
+where `x` is a input windowed signal, `order` is order of cepstrum and `α` is a frequency warping parameter.
 When `α = 0`, mel-cepstrum analysis corresponds to unbiased cepstrum analysis.

 A basic API of `mgcep` is